Lakshmi Puja: Procedure

 Offerings of sandal paste, saffron paste, garland of cotton beads or flowers, ittar (perfume), turmeric, kumkuma, abir, and gulal are then made to the goddess Lakshmi.
 Flowers and garlands, such as lotus, marigold, rose, chrysanthemums and leaves of bael (wood apple tree) are also offered.
 An incense stick is lit for her.
 An offering of sweets, coconut, fruits, and tambulam, is made later.
 Puffed rice and batasha (varieties of Indian sweets) are placed near the idol.
 Puffed rice, batasha, coriander seeds, and cumin seeds are poured or offered to her idol.

-In the villages, a pot made of bamboo-canes measuring the paddy known as Nana' is filled up to the brink with freshly harvest paddy.
+In the villages, a pot made of bamboo-canes measuring the paddy known as Nana is filled up to the brink with freshly harvest paddy.
 Rice and lentils are also kept with the paddy.
-The `Mana' is the symbol of Mahalakshmi.
+The mana is the symbol of Mahalakshmi.
 Adoration of the goddess is done by offering fruits, coconut, banana, doob-grass, amla, curd, turmeric, flowers, incense etc. It is customary to read out the Odia text Lakshmi Purana while performing the puja.

 A swastika symbol is also then drawn on the safe or vault in which the devotee keeps their valuables and it is worshipped as a symbol of Kubera.

-Towards the end of the ritual, the aarti is performed which is dedicated to goddess Lakshmi.
+Towards the end of the ritual, the aarti is performed which is dedicated to Lakshmi.
 The aarti is accompanied by a small bell and is performed in a silent and sublime atmosphere.